 Under the state’s statute of limitations, a plaintiff must file a wrongful death claim within three years of the date of death.
 Wrongful death claims can take as long as any other personal injury claim, including many of the same elements.
 After meeting with an attorney, a claimant must identify and notify as many beneficiaries as possible before filing the claim in court.

 Following the initial filing, several back and forth summons/answers and claims/counterclaims may take place.
 During the discovery phase of the case, which may take a significant amount of time, each side delivers relevant information.
 Using information exchange processes including interrogatories, depositions, and other requests, the plaintiff and defendant fine-tune their cases.
 Many cases then go to negotiations and resolve before moving to trial.
+Many cases resolve in settlement on the day that the trial is set to commence.
+These are called “courthouse steps” settlements and can be very lucrative.
 If a case moves to trial, the timeline extends once more.

-Free Consultation from Our Baltimore Wrongful Death Attorney
+Free Consultation from Our Baltimore Wrongful Death Attorneys

-To learn more about the wrongful death process in Maryland, discuss your case with the Baltimore personal injury lawyer team at the Rice, Murtha & Psoras.
+To learn more about the wrongful death process in Maryland, discuss your case with a Baltimore personal injury lawyer from the team at Rice, Murtha & Psoras.
 Every case is different, and a free consultation may help you understand your ability to file a claim and the time frame for doing so.
-Contact them today!
+Contact us today!
 (410) 694-7291